jcolag/silver-bat-01-seeking-refuge/text/12-mercy.md

 I grip and twist my fingers opposite her.
 "Hang on.
 What, exactly, is my kind?"

-"It's not your fault, of course, but your blood line is very clearly impure.
+"It's not your fault, of course, but your bloodline is very clearly impure.
 Your body is tainted by divergent evolutionary backgrounds, reducing space where intellectual pursuits might be maintained.
 We could help you overcome those deficiencies, however, if you choose to join us.
 Our regional director has instituted a program to burn the impurities out of a body, disconnecting each of us from our lesser ancestors."

 Well, I've heard enough.
 I switch hands and swing my now-open water bottle out, splashing Cole as I throw it straight at her.
 Luckily, I catch her off-guard, I guess wrapped up in her racist monologuing.
 As she flinches, I jump for the steering wheel, pulling it to the side.